bmaxdk/grid-based-fastSLAM/README.md

 `Importance Weight` $p(z_{t} | x_{t}^{[k]} , m^{[k]})$: Estimates the current likelihood of the measurement given the current k-th particle pose and the current k-th particle map.

+The sampling motion and importance weight will be both solved with the MCL algorithm whereas the map estimation technique will be solved with the occupancy grid mapping algorithm.

 Algorithm:
 ![alt text][image8]